reduxjs/react-redux/docs/introduction/getting-started.md

 yarn add react-redux
 ```

-You'll also need to [install Redux](https://redux.js.org/introduction/installation) and [set up a Redux store](https://redux.js.org/recipes/configuring-your-store/) in your app.
+You'll also need to [install Redux Toolkit](/toolkit/introduction/getting-started#installation) and [set up a Redux store](/usage/configuring-your-store) in your app.

 React-Redux v8 is written in TypeScript, so all types are automatically included.